-The UN’s Department of Economic and Social Affairs mid-2015 results noted that Kenya’s population is expected to hit 81.4 million by 2050 in comparison to the Kenya Demographics Profile 2011 that projected the population to stand at 51.3 million in 2025 and 65 million in 2050.
+The UN’s Department of Economic and Social Affairs’ mid-2015 results noted that Kenya’s population is expected to hit 81.4 million by 2050 compared to the Kenya Demographics Profile 2011, which projected the population to stand at 51.3 million in 2025 and 65 million in 2050.

 The increase in population, currently 44.3 million, is attributed to a high fertility rate.

-According to the UN report, a Kenyan woman gives birth to an average of four children, a number higher than the global average of 2.5.
+According to the UN report, a Kenyan woman births an average of four children, a number higher than the global average of 2.5.

-Kenya is faced with a myriad of problems, trying to feed its people, provide employment to its youth, quality and affordable education and health care.
+Kenya is faced with many problems, trying to feed its people, provide employment to its youth, and provide quality and affordable education and health care.

-Consequently, it is not a national issue to Kenya alone, but a global one, that poses a challenge from a growing population and its impact on health care, food security, jobs, and poverty.
-To address these global issues, it needs concerted efforts from all nations on how to think of population control.
+Consequently, it is not a national issue in Kenya alone but a global one that poses a challenge from a growing population and impacts health care, food security, jobs, and poverty.
+To address these global issues needs concerted efforts from all nations on how to think of population control.
 Global consensus and cooperation are needed to achieve this.
-Cristian Baeza, the former World Bank’s Director for Health, Nutrition, and Population, Human Development Network said, “Failure to address high fertility with large and growing population cohorts results in unsustainable health care and schooling costs and lags in economic growth, and may increase the risk of social and political unrest.
+Cristian Baeza, the former World Bank’s Director for Health, Nutrition, and Population, Human Development Network, said, “Failure to address high fertility with large and growing population cohorts results in unsustainable health care and schooling costs and lags in economic growth, and may increase the risk of social and political unrest.
 But, addressing high fertility is necessary, but not sufficient, condition to harness the demographic dividend.”

-Currently, the government has committed itself to the Sustainable Development Goals (SDGs)which call for countries to improve across 17 issue areas, including economic growth, accountable institutions and reduced inequality, among others.
+Currently, the government has committed itself to the Sustainable Development Goals (SDGs), which call for countries to improve across 17 issue areas, including economic growth, accountable institutions and reduced inequality.

 It is not a surprise that healthcare is a priority for women.
-Women need access to health care for themselves and their children, in particular family planning, that is now widely accepted every day.
+Women need access to health care for themselves and their children, particularly family planning, which is now widely accepted daily.

-On June 1, 2013, the Government of Kenya took action to address this problem by initiating a policy of free maternity services in all public facilities, effective immediately.
+On June 1, 2013, the Government of Kenya addressed this problem by initiating a policy of free maternity services in all public facilities, effective immediately.

-The 2016/17 Fiscal Year, the government has set aside Sh4 billion to provide health insurance through the National Health Insurance Fund to pregnant women from low-income and underprivileged backgrounds.
+In the 2016/17 Fiscal Year, the government set aside Sh4 billion to provide health insurance through the National Health Insurance Fund to pregnant women from low-income and underprivileged backgrounds.